Original Hildegard recipe for 45 years

 Recommended by naturopaths & doctors

-Liver compress – effects, application & what experts say about it
+Liver compress – usage & what experts say about it

-The liver compress is a tried-and-true home remedy from natural medicine, mainly used to support liver function, for relaxation, and as a companion during fasting.
-In this article, you'll find out how a liver compress works, how to use it properly, and what experts have to say about it.
+The liver compress is a trusted home remedy from herbal tradition, mainly valued for relaxation and as a companion during fasting.
+In this article, you'll find out what a liver compress is, how to use it properly, and what the experts say about it.

 What is a liver compress?

-Liver compress effects – what does science say?
+Liver compress – what do the experts say?

-According to the Kneipp Association, wraps can have a reflexive effect on internal organs through skin stimulation.
+According to the Kneipp Association, wraps can affect internal organs through skin stimulation.
 (Source: Kneipp Association)

-Nursing scientists also point out that liver compresses are specifically used in nursing care to calm and relax, for example with sleep problems or restlessness.
+Nursing scientists also point out that liver compresses are specifically used in nursing care to calm and relax.
 (Source: pflege.de)

-Many users say that a liver compress is not only physically but also emotionally relaxing.
-Experts explain this with the activation of the parasympathetic nervous system (“rest and digest nerve”).
+Many users say a liver compress is relaxing not just physically, but emotionally too.
+Experts explain this by the activation of the parasympathetic nervous system (“rest nerve”).

-In natural medicine, the liver is also seen as an organ closely linked to stress processing.
+In herbal tradition, the liver is seen as an important organ that deserves special attention.

 Liver compress instructions – step by step